 Cell Structure and Antibiotic Resistance

-According to the World Health Organization (WHO), the problem of increasing antibiotic resistance is one of the world’s biggest threats to health, food security, and development.
-While antibiotic resistance can occur naturally, the prevalence of resistance is being propagated by the widespread misuse of antibiotics around the world.
+According to the World Health Organization (WHO), the rise of antibiotic resistance is one of the world’s most significant threats to public health, food security, and development.
+While antibiotic resistance can occur naturally, it is being exacerbated by the widespread misuse of antibiotics worldwide.

 Antibiotic Resistance